41north/kompoze/README.md

   * `isFalse $value` - Parses a string $value to a boolean value. `{{ if isFalse .Env.ENABLED }}`
   * `loop` - Create for loops.

-On the sprig side, everything is included by default, so you have access to all defined functions.
+On the sprig side, everything is included by default, so you have access to all sprig functions.

 ## Contributions